reputage/didery.js/docs/api/deleteHistory.rst

 #############
 This function uses fetch to hit the DELETE history endpoint of a didery server.
 The DELETE history endpoint deletes a specific key history.
 Verification data will be checked against the given signature.
 If any discrepancies are found the operation will fail.
 This function is asynchronous.
+Data should be signed with your current private key unless you have previously revoked your key.
+In such a case data should be signed with your last pre-rotated key.

 Parameters
 ==========